 10 Reasons Free Websites Are Bad

 As we already mentioned, free websites aren’t bad for everyone.
 If you feel that none of the points below are a major concern for you, you may be able to make good use of these budget-friendly services.
+However, if you do decide to take this route, we suggest selecting a highly-rated free WordPress hosting provider and researching your options thoroughly.

 1. It Might Not Really Be Free